a2stuff/a2d/extras/README.md

 * `awlaunch.system.s` is the system file.

 * `awlaunch_task.bin` is the compiled task file.
-When updated, string offsets in the system file must be updated as well.
+When updated, two string offsets in the system file must be updated as well - these are the offsets of the second byte of the second and third $22/$22 sequences in the file respectively.
+Offset location +$13/$14 in the macro table itself contains the address of the end of that particular macro table, assuming that the location of the table is
+    $EF00.
+The end of the table contains the sequence $00/$1E.